pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 To demonstrate how we would import the database from a .txt file, I will first export classicmodels to .txt.

-- <code>sed</code> stands for Stream Editor, a Unix-based tool for searching, finding and replacing, inserting, or deleting text in files or streams.
+- <code>sed</code> stands for Stream Editor, a Unix-based tool for searching, finding/replacing, inserting, or deleting text in files or streams.

 - <code>-i</code> tells <code>sed</code> to edit the file directly, rather than just printing the result to screen.